DomizianoScarcelli/dotfiles/README.md

 - `telescope` as a fuzzy finder
 - `todo-comments` to highlight TODOs and other keywords in comments
 - `vimtex` to be able to compile LaTeX documents on save
-- `vim-commentary` to quicly comment highlighted portions of code
+- `vim-commentary` to quickly comment highlighted portions of code
 - `ufo` to manage automatic folding (I'm using it to automatically fold Python doctrings)